panv/kamusigold-android/README.md

 - [cordova-plugin-apprate] for the "rate the app" dialog

 ### External libraries
 - [angular-gettext], used to generate the localization of the app
 - [Grunt], required by angular-gettext
 - [ng-walkthrough], for onboarding

 ## Building the app

 A more detailed guide is available [here].

 ### Android
 Run `cordova build android --release` to generate the unsigned apk (in `platforms/android/build/outputs/apk`).

-You then need to sign it with the key contained in the keystore by running `jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore /path/to/keystore /path/to/apk alias_name`.
+You then need to sign it with the key contained in the keystore by running `jarsigner /path/to/apk alias_name -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore /path/to/keystore`.

 Finally run the zip align tool to optimize the apk:
 `zipalign -v 4 /path/to/signed/apk /path/to/final/apk/Kamusi.apk`.